How To Save Money On Your Wedding!

 A wedding is an event, while a marriage can span forty or fifty years, or more.
 Don't ignore major differences and think that you can just live with them.
 It doesn't work that way.

-Comments on 7 Questions To Ask Before Your Wedding »
+One Response to “7 Questions To Ask Before Your Wedding”

 I've been involved in the wedding business as a photographer/videographer since 1982.
 The advice, ideas and direction you provide is really appreciated and should be consumed by every bride, groom and wedding planner.
 Keep up the good work.